 Council housing with a hint of neighborhood money.

-Clichy Estate, named in 1957 for its French twin, Clichy-la-Garenne.
+Clichy Estate, named in 1957 for its French twin, the commune of Clichy-la-Garenne.

 Entrance to Stepney Green.
-Unlike the parks in London's "better" neighborhoods, keys aren't required.
+Unlike the parks in London's wealthy neighborhoods, keys aren't required.

 The adjoining parish church of St. Dunstan and All Saints, Stepney.